knative/docs/serving/samples/helloworld-nodejs/README.md

 generally more useful if you build them step-by-step.
 The following instructions recreate the source files from this folder.

 1. Create a new directory and initalize `npm`.
-You can accept the defaults, but change the entry point to `app.js` to be consistent with the sample code here.

    ```shell
    npm init